- Published on

 When you move money from TikTok to PayPal or a bank account:

-- PayPal: Usually charges a flat fee or a small percentage (often 1.00 depending on the region).
+- PayPal: Usually charges a flat fee or a small percentage (typically 1.00 depending on region).

-- Exchange Rates: If you are outside the US, TikTok pays in USD.
-Your bank or PayPal will convert this to your local currency (GBP, EUR, CAD) using their exchange rate, which is always lower than the market rate.
-This can "lose" you another 3-5% of your total.
+- Exchange Rates: If you aren't in the US, TikTok pays in USD.
+Your bank or PayPal will convert it to your local currency (GBP, EUR, etc.) using their rate, which is often lower than the mid-market rate.
+This can "lose" you another 3-5% of the total.

 - Estimated Diamonds: Shown during the stream (unverified).

-- Total Balance: Updated within 24-48 hours after the stream ends.
+- Total Balance: Updates within 24-48 hours after the stream ends.

 - Withdrawal History: Always check this tab to see if a specific payout was split or delayed due to "Review."